badsectorlabs/ludus/DEVELOPERS.md

 1. verifies that the VM is checked out by this worktree;
 2. rolls back the newest `ludus-v*` snapshot;
 3. starts the VM if the rollback leaves it stopped;
-4. updates Ludus to the latest public release through QEMU Guest Agent;
+4. updates Ludus to the latest public release over root SSH to the test VM;
 5. creates a new release snapshot when the public release differs from the restored snapshot;
 6. replaces all VM tags with `available` and removes `.ludus-testing-vm.json`.